-- (1) The amounts reported in these columns represent potential performance-based cash bonuses that each NEO could have earned based upon the Company's achievement of certain quantitative performance criteria set forth in the 2020 STIP.
-For further discussion regarding these quantitative metrics, see the information regarding the 2020 STIP under the heading "Elements of 2020 Compensation Short-Term Incentives."
-Based on the Company's 2020 performance, the Compensation Committee awarded performance-based cash bonus payouts under the 2020 STIP to Messrs.
-Gunderman, Wallace and Heard at 117%, 114% and 117% of their target cash payout levels, respectively, which amounts are included in the "Non-Equity Incentive Plan Compensation" of the Summary Compensation Table above. - (2) The amounts reported in these columns represent potential share payouts with respect to PSU awards under the Long-Term Incentive Plan made in connection with the 2020 annual equity grant program.
-PSU awards will vest, if at all, at the end of the three-year performance period based on the Company's achievement of metrics related to relative TSR over a three-year period ending March 4, 2023.
-Threshold, target or maximum performance will result in the NEOs earning 50%, 100% or 200% of the target number of the PSUs, respectively. - (3) The amounts reported in this column represent time-based restricted stock awards under the Long-Term Incentive Plan made in connection with the 2020 annual equity grant program.
-The reported restricted stock grants will vest in three equal installments on March 4 of each year, beginning on March 4, 2021, subject to continued employment at each vesting date. - (4) The amounts reported in this column reflect the aggregate grant date fair value calculated in accordance with FASB ASC Topic 718 for restricted stock and performance-based restricted stock unit awards granted during 2020 pursuant to the Long-Term Incentive Plan.
+- (1) The amounts reported in these columns represent potential performance-based cash bonuses that each NEO could have earned based upon the Company's achievement of certain quantitative performance criteria set forth in the 2021 STIP.
+For further discussion regarding these quantitative metrics, see the information regarding the 2021 STIP under the heading "Elements of 2021 Compensation - Short-Term Incentives."
+Based on the Company's 2021 performance, the Compensation Committee awarded performance-based cash bonus payouts under the 2021 STIP to Messrs.
+Gunderman, Bullington and Heard at 105%, 128% and 128% of their target cash payout levels, respectively, which amounts are included in the "Non-Equity Incentive Plan Compensation" of the Summary Compensation Table above.
+In connection with the termination of his employment on September 13, 2021, the performance-based cash bonus potentially payable to Mr. Wallace under the 2021 STIP was forfeited. - (2) The amounts reported in these columns represent potential share payouts with respect to PBRSU awards under the Long-Term Incentive Plan made in connection with the 2021 annual equity grant program.
+PBRSU awards will vest, if at all, at the end of the three-year performance period based on the Company's achievement of metrics related to relative TSR over a three-year period ending February 24, 2024.
+Threshold, target or maximum performance will result in the NEOs earning 50%, 100% or 200% of the target number of the PBRSUs, respectively.
+In connection with the termination of Mr. Wallace's employment on September 13, 2021, the Board approved the acceleration and immediate vesting, based on actual performance as of August 31, 2021, of a prorated number of PBRSUs (and the payment of dividend equivalents related thereto) based on the number of days Mr. Wallace was employed by the Company between the date of grant of each outstanding PBRSU and his termination date subject to his execution of the waiver and release. - (3) The amounts reported in this column represent time-based restricted stock awards under the Long-Term Incentive Plan made in connection with the 2021 annual equity grant program.
+The reported restricted stock grants will vest in three equal installments on February 24 of each year, beginning on February 24, 2022, subject to continued employment at each vesting date.
+Mr. Bullington did not participate in the Long-Term Incentive Plan made in connection with the 2021 annual equity grant program for the other NEOs due to his mid-year appointment as CFO.
+Instead, Mr. Bullington did participate in Uniti's annual equity compensation program for other employees, and the amount in this column represents the equity awards granted to Mr. Bullington under that program.

+(4) The amounts reported in this column reflect the aggregate grant date fair value calculated in accordance with FASB ASC Topic 718 for restricted stock and PBRSU awards granted during 2021 pursuant to the Long-Term Incentive Plan.
 The fair values in this column reflect the expected future cash flows of dividends and therefore dividends on unvested shares are not separately disclosed.
-The assumptions used in the calculation of the amounts shown are included in Note 14 to our audited consolidated financial statements, which are included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
-Additional information regarding the Long-Term Incentive Plan is discussed in further detail in the Compensation Discussion & Analysis under the heading "Elements of 2020 Compensation Equity-Based Compensation."
+The assumptions used in the calculation of the amounts shown are included in Note 13 to our audited consolidated financial statements, which are included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+Additional information regarding the Long-Term Incentive Plan is discussed in further detail in the Compensation Discussion & Analysis under the heading "Elements of 2021 Compensation - Equity-Based Compensation."